larkbox/render/README.md

 m.Use(render.Renderer(render.Options{
   Directory: "templates", // Specify what path to load the templates from.
   Layout: "layout", // Specify a layout template.
 Layouts can call {{ yield }} to render the current template.
-  Extensions: []string{".tmpl", ".html"}, // Specify extensions to load for templates.
   Funcs: []template.FuncMap{AppHelpers}, // Specify helper function maps for templates to access.
   Delims: render.Delims{"{[{", "}]}"}, // Sets delimiters to the specified strings.
   Charset: "UTF-8", // Sets encoding for json and html content-types.
 Default is "UTF-8".